jviz-deprecated/biojviz-ideogram/README.md

 Open the provided chromosome.
 The `index` argument must be a string with the chromosome name.

+#### ideogram.getChromosomes()

+Return an array with all the chromosomes.

+#### ideogram.getRegions(name)

+Return an array with all the regions for a given chromosome.
+The `name` argument must be an string with the name of the wanted chromosome.

+#### ideogram.getMarks(name)

+Return an array with the marked regions.
+The `name` argument must be an string with the name of the wanted chromosome.

 ### Events

 #### ideogram.on('click:chromosome', handler)